 - Possibly Difficult for New Users: If you’re not already familiar with Adobe products, it may be a bit confusing.
 There are a lot of features and options, which may make it difficult to learn compared to other ecommerce platforms on the market today.

 The ACC ecommerce solution can also help with customer data collection and analysis to motivate sales and increase customer loyalty.
-Existing Magento Commerce customers can easily switch over to the cloud ecommerce platform if desired.
+Existing Adobe Commerce customers can easily switch over to the cloud ecommerce platform if desired.

 Brands Using Adobe Commerce Cloud

 There is No Single Best Ecommerce Platform for All Enterprises